alexdevero/alex-devero-blog/__drafts__/draft--usememo-hook.md

 The first option is to run the hook only after the initial render and never again.
 Then, when something causes the component to re-render, useMemo will not execute the function again.
 Instead, it will return the memoized output of the function.
 It will do this for every subsequent re-render.

 If this is what you want, you have to specify the dependency array as empty.
 This means that there are no values the useMemo hook should watch.
-It should always returned the memoized output.
+It should always return the memoized output.

 ```jsx
 // Import useMemo hook from React: